mindstorm8191/settlersandwarlords/README.md

       * Willing to trade certain resources, but not be in need of anything
     * Relations level - from very poor to very good.
 Some newly found civilizations may not want any interaction, or may even view the player as hostile to start with.
     * The embassador will also determine how open they are to outsiders.

+# Combat
+Programming detailed combat will be difficult, especially since, chances are, defending players won't be online to defend their city.
+It will be easier to allow certain percent-bonuses for including certain elements.
+* All battles will take at least 5 minutes, or longer if battles are very large or it is a close call to determine victory.
+* Only a limited number of troops may engage each other at a time.
+The current target is 100 on each side.
+As troops on the front lines are killed from each side, additional troops will fill in the gaps to replenish the front 100.
+* Defensive structures will help improve the stats of the defending player.
+Troop load-outs will also play a factor.
+The only difference between same-sized armies will be training.

 # Additional thoughts
 * Pay-to-win is always frowned upon